dmylnikov/intel-iot/README.md

 *I (George) have provided some initial strcuture of ut current project and gave my thoughts in the __Projects__ section Please, visit it.*

 ## Frontend
 *Guys, I've done a simple frontend for you.
 There is a simple static-static version with number of HTML pages and a sinple js-containing variant which uses common menu.
-You will not be able to run  the latter one without setting up the web server, but you may just open __1ikealamp/server/static/index.html__ and see everything work.
+You will not be able to run  the latter one without setting up the web server, but you may just open __[index.html](1ikealamp/Server/static/index.html)__ and see everything work.*